-The vehicle sales share module holds the share of vehicle sales by manufacturers constant within a vehicle size class at 2010 levels based on National Highway Traffic Safety Administration (NHTSA) data [1].
-Environmental Protection Agency (EPA) size class sales shares are projected as a function of income per capita, fuel prices, and average predicted vehicle prices based on endogenous calculations within the MTCC [2].
+The vehicle Regional Sales Component holds the share of vehicle sales by manufacturers constant within a vehicle size class at 2010 levels based on National Highway Traffic Safety Administration (NHTSA) data [41].
+Environmental Protection Agency (EPA) size class sales shares are projected as a function of income per capita, fuel prices, and average predicted vehicle prices based on endogenous calculations within the MTCC [42].

 The MTCC utilizes 86 technologies for each size class and manufacturer based on the cost-effectiveness of each technology and an initial year of availability.
-A discounted stream of fuel savings is calculated for each technology that is compared to the marginal cost to determine cost-effectiveness and market penetration.
-The fuel economy module assumes the following:
+A discounted stream of fuel savings is calculated for each technology that is compared with the marginal cost to determine cost-effectiveness and market penetration.
+The fuel economy calculations assume the following: